vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 # TODO

-- Actually, all tests against jre-inst-obj are failing
+- Actually, the jre-inst-obj (multiTaint mode) doesn't work

 - while instrumenting JRE with "java/io/InputStream.read()I" as taint-source, I see the following messages: